-4.2 The Firm's ESG Committee has approved this PAI Sustainability Due Diligence Policy.

-5. Principal adverse indicators - diligence phase

-- 5.1 This section of the PAI Sustainability Due Diligence Policy applies to all products managed by the Firm, except for those products which have been excluded as described in Section 3. - 5.2 Prior to making any investment decision, our investment analysts are required to conduct investment due diligence on the proposed investment position.
-This investment due diligence will evaluate a variety of factors including (for the purposes of this PAI Sustainability Due Diligence Policy) an assessment of how the proposed investment position is assessed against sustainability indicators relevant to the industry and/or issuer. - 5.3 Our investment analysts will assign an ESG rating on a 100-point scale in 5-point increments, with 0 as the lowest and 100 as the highest ESG rating ("ESG Impact Rating") to all issuers being considered for investment.
-In assigning an ESG Impact Rating, investment analysts review publicly available information and may also consider information from alternative data sources (e.g. NGO analyses, governmental and intergovernmental studies, etc.) and third-party research and tools.
+- 4.2 The Firm's ESG Committee has approved this PAI Sustainability Due Diligence Policy. - 5.
+Principal adverse indicators diligence phase - 5.1 This section of the PAI Sustainability Due Diligence Policy applies to all products managed by the Firm, except for those products which have been excluded as described in Section 3. - 5.2 We strive to understand the impacts our investments have on the environment and society.
+This is generally achieved by assessing investments against negative and positive ESG impacts relevant to the industry and/or issuer including (for the purposes of this PAI Sustainability Due Diligence Policy) an assessment of how the investment position is assessed against sustainability indicators relevant to the industry and/or issuer.
+This ESG impact assessment is distinct from our assessment of the risk that ESG events could impact the financial/economic value of our clients' investments. - 5.3 After conducting this assessment, our investment analysts seek to assign an ESG rating on a 100-point scale in 5-point increments, with 0 as the lowest and 100 as the highest ESG rating ("ESG Impact Rating"), to an issuer.
+In assigning an ESG Impact Rating, investment analysts review information which may be provided by the issuer or obtained from thirdparty ESG research providers and may also consider information from alternative data sources (e.g., NGO analyses, governmental and inter-governmental studies, etc.).
 This third party research may, among other things, be used to screen our investable universe for specified economic activities and controversies (including violations of the United Nations Global Compact (UNGC) principles); provide information regarding ongoing litigation; review performance data for a large number of environmental, social and governance key performance indicators; or otherwise analyse various ESG issues and risks.
-In certain instances, it may not be possible to obtain the information needed to assess and rate each investment and where this is the case our analysts will make reasonable assumptions in order to rate the particular investments based on, for example, information relating to the particular industry of an underlying issuer. - 5.4 In assigning an ESG Impact Rating, the environmental and social issues "Sustainability Indicators" and the negative and positive impacts on such Sustainability Indicators considered by the Firm's investment analysts vary depending on the industry and/or individual issuer but generally may include, but are not limited to:
+In certain instances, it may not be possible or practical to obtain or analyse the information needed to assess and rate each investment and where this is the case our analysts may either make reasonable assumptions in order to rate the particular investments based on, for example, information relating to the particular industry of an underlying issuer or identify the investment as unrated.
+For the avoidance of doubt, references to "issuers" in this policy means issuer and/or issues, where applicable. - In assigning an ESG Impact Rating, the environmental and social issues "Sustainability Indicators" and the negative and positive impacts on such Sustainability Indicators considered by the Firm's investment analysts vary depending on the asset class, industry and/or individual issuer but generally may include, but are not limited to: